 Dave: Absolutely.
 Just send me an email; email@example.com and we’ll have a conversation and send it to you and I’ll see how I can help you.

 Dave’s Final Advice for Selling a Podcast Sponsorship

 Stephen: Dave, this has been fantastic.
 You did exactly what I was hoping; really took us behind the green curtain, we went step by step, you highlighted too big chunks as far as the properties piece when you learned that from Linda, and then the strategy proposal when Linda taught that.

 But before we go, before we close out and say goodbye, Dave, do you have any final advice?
-Anything you think we might have missed for any business owner who might be looking to sell a sponsorship and then tell us the best way to connect with you.
+Anything you think we might have missed for any business owner who might be looking to sell a podcast sponsorship and then tell us the best way to connect with you.